 Jesus stood on the top of a stormy sea and called to Peter, "Come" (Mk.
 14.22-29).
-God the Creator and Lord, our loving heavenly Father, stands beyond and over and throughout the vast cosmos and its billions of galaxies, its burning suns, its dark depths of unknown substance and power - God stands and says to us, "Come.
+God the Creator and Lord, our loving heavenly Father, stands beyond and over and throughout the vast cosmos and its billions of galaxies, its burning suns, its dark depths of unknown substance and power-God stands and says to us, "Come.
 Believe.
 Receive Me.
 Grow in My great salvation."

 We must not fail to obey Him Who calls.
 Let us give ourselves with all diligence to seeking Him and His great salvation.
+We will not know the fullness of our salvation until we do.

-1. How do you experience your life having been hidden with Christ in God?
-Do you think there is room to grow in this experience?

-2. What does it mean to say that God is our reward?
+- 1. Meditate on Colossians 3.1-3.
+How do you experience your life having been hidden with Christ in God?
+Do you think there is room to grow in this experience? - 2.
+Read Psalm 37.1-6.
+What does it mean to say that God is our reward?
 A reward is something good, something to be really enjoyed.
 Is this your experience of God?
-Explain.

-3. Would you say that you are diligently seeking the God Who is your salvation?
+Explain. - 3.
+Would you say that you are diligently seeking the God Who is your salvation?
 Can you see any ways you might improve in this?

-Next steps - Transformation: How can you improve in diligently seeking the Lord?
+Next steps-Transformation: How can you improve in diligently seeking the Lord?
 Share your thoughts about this with a Christian friend.